 The Ralph W. Findley Education Fund is created; this fund will help the clients and their children further their education with a grant of $250.

 Cuyahoga County Commissioners declare today - September 22 - "Ralph W. Findley Day."

-Jacqueline A. Middleton is selected as as Executive Director, becoming the first women in the history of CEOGC to hold this position.
+Jacqueline A. Middleton is selected as Executive Director, becoming the first women in the history of Council to hold this position.

 Board of Trustees and Executive Director negotiate for four new facilities for program expansion.

 A newly constructed Head Start facility with 14 classrooms, G.E.D. literacy programs, will be completed in 1997.
 Head Start / CEOGC's Board of Trustees approved naming the site The Louis Stokes Head Start Center.

 The Louis Stokes Head Start facility opens in the Lee-Harvard Community.
 The facility is the first of its kind in the nation - a Head Start building built with 100% federal funds.

 The Council holds their first annual fundraiser, "Can You Put A Value On It", at the Cleveland Browns Stadium raising nearly $100,000 for Council programs.
 Christie Alomar, Sharon Hargrove and Brad Bacon from TOPS Friendly Markets serve as the Honorary Chairpersons.

 The Council begins construction on the Windermere Head Start Center in East Cleveland.